Health Care Connect

 • Is email a viable option for patient registration and communication?

-• No. You can’t register using email.
-Registration is online or by phone.
+• No. Registration must be completed online or by phone.

-• Once registered, you can provide consent to communicate via email.
+• Once registered, patients may provide consent to communicate via email.

 • How can I register my newborn with Health Care Connect?

-• Parents should be given a 10-digit temporary code for their newborn.
-Use this code to register your baby for HCC.
+• Parents will be given a 10-digit temporary code for their newborn, which can be used to register.
 No version code is required.

 • Do I have to de-roster from my current primary care provider?

-• No, but you should notify your current provider if leaving their practice.
+• No, but patients should notify their current provider if leaving their practice.

 • Do I have to have a valid health card?

-• You must have a valid Ontario Health Card and up-to-date mailing address associated with it.
+• A valid Ontario Health Card and an up-to-date mailing address are required.

 For Healthcare Providers